samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

 ```

 ### Evolution of IoT Devices
-- The largest growth is expected for cellular IoT devices
+- The number of IoT devices will exceed the number of PCs and mobile phones

 \begin{figure}
 	\includegraphics[scale=0.5]{./images/ericsson-connected-devices.pdf}